A & B: An abbreviation that many conference venues use for Accommodation & Breakfast.

 LCD Projector: A self-contained unit with a LCD (liquid crystal display) panel, used for projecting images from a pc.
 Many conference venues have them available.

-Lead Time: The time between when arrangements are made and when an event actually happens at a conference venue
+Lead Time: The time between the initial venue enquiry and when an event actually happens at a conference venue.

 Lectern: A stand placed at the front of the conference room on which a speaker may rest notes or books.
 Can be free-standing or table-top and often fitted with a light